 Hawkes Learning provide both your textbook and exercises.

-You can request a temporary pass good for two weeks ONLY.
+You have an automatic temporary pass that is good for two weeks ONLY.
 After that, you must have your code.
 If you do not buy your code and do your exercises, you will NOT pass the class!